AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 >
 >* [Dynamic reporting](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/reporting/get-started-reporting){target="_blank"} can be used for reporting of email deliveries, campaign with email deliveries and transactional messages.
 Demographic analysis by Profile dimension is also available.
 >
-> * [Adobe Campaign Web User Interface reporting](../../v8/reporting/campaign-reports.md) is also available for all users transition from Adobe Campaign Standard to Adobe Campaign v8.
+> * [Adobe Campaign Web user interface reporting](../../v8/reporting/campaign-reports.md) is also available for all users transition from Adobe Campaign Standard to Adobe Campaign v8.

 Adobe Campaign offers three different reports: